GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/README.md

 <ul>
     <li>I had found a bug whereby if I booked an appointment on the same day as someone else has already done with the same time slot, I would get multiple bookings that match and it would not be possible for the Beautician to attend both and would require manual checking.
     To get over this problem, I put a constraint into the database stating that a booking cannot be placed if the booking requested with these parameters already exists. </li>
+    <li> A bug was found in the admin booking view which was when the submit button was hit, a 500 error handler popped up.
+I resolved the issue by changing the form to take in a new form model and template which gave the admin greater control of the booking.</li>
 </ul>

 [Back to Top](<#contents>)
 <br>